Ensemble-localized Kernel Density Estimation with Applications to the Ensemble Gaussian Mixture Filter: Ensemble-localized Kernel density estimation

 where $i = 1, \dots N$, is exactly equivalent to the canonical kernel density estimate from~\cref{thm:optimal-bandwidth} for any choice of $\{S_i\}_{i=1}^N$. \end{theorem} \begin{proof} It suffices to show that for all $i$, every local covariance is equal to the global Gaussian covariance, $\widetilde{\Sigma}_i = \mathfrak{S}$.
 From the Kalman filter equations, it is known that,

 therefore the covariances are,

 independent of $S_i$, as required. \end{proof}

 It is also of note that in the Gaussian case $\Cov(X|\mathcal{L}\!=\!x_i)$ does not depend on the outcome $x_i$, but only on the covariance parameter $S_i$ which is not generally true in the non-Gaussian case.
+In the general case, we make the notational definition,

 We now look at what happens when the distribution $p_X$ is non-Gaussian.
 If the covariance $S_i$ from~\cref{eq:Gaussian-localization-choice} tends towards infinity, then the local covariance from~\cref{eq:ELKDE-Gaussian-covariance} should tend towards the global covariance of the distribution of $X$.